hzeller/rpi-rgb-led-matrix/README.md

 with the Raspberry Pi.
 Can support PWM up to 11Bit per channel, providing true 24bpp color with CIE1931 profile.

-Supports 3 chains with many panels each.
+Supports 3 chains with many panels each on a regular Pi.
+Supports upto 6 chains on Compute Module.
 On a Raspberry Pi 2 or 3, you can easily chain 12 panels in that chain (so 36 panels total), but you can theoretically stretch that to up to 96-ish panels (32 chain length) and still reach